 Beyond Athens, Boenig is heavily involved in shaping the development of varsity equestrian, which is classified as an "emerging" sport by the NCAA.
 She serves on the Varsity Steering Committee that governs the sport through biannual coaches' meetings and has been its Chairperson for two seasons.
 She was also a leading advocate for the bracketed tournament format that is currently in existence.

 Boenig initiated varsity equestrian's departure from the meet format associated with the Intercollegiate Horse Show Association (IHSA), under whose auspices Georgia competed in 2003.
 She helped introduce the dual-meet format that SEC schools now use, competing by proposed NCAA rules designed to make the sport more competitive and fan-friendly.

 Boenig is a 1999 graduate of Berry College where she earned her Bachelor's Degree in Biology.
 Prior to her arrival at Georgia in October of 2001, she spent two years as an assistant coach at Texas A&M during which time she also earned a Master's Degree in Animal Science.

 Her two seasons at Texas A&M were deciding factors in her hiring as the Bulldogs' inaugural head coach.
 Georgia sought a coach with the knowledge of working hand-in-hand with a university's Animal Science community in forging a new equestrian team, something the Aggies had enjoyed during her tenure there.

 A native of Powder Springs, Ga., the former Meghan Nolan is married to Markus Boenig.
-The couple is proud parents of two sons, Josef and Mathew.
+The couple are proud parents of two sons, Josef and Mathew.